-Fires in homes are most often caused by cooking accidents, smoking, or the unsafe use of woodstoves and space heaters.
+Fires in homes are most often caused by cooking accidents, smoking or the unsafe use of woodstoves or space heaters.
 The majority of house fires are 100% preventable.
-Fires pose a risk to homes, businesses and other buildings within the City of Bellevue.
+Fires pose a risk to homes, businesses and other buildings.
 In the event of a fire, evacuate the area and immediately call 9-1-1.

 Before a Fire

 - Create and practice your home escape plan.
 Have at least two ways to escape from every room in your house.

 - Install an ABC fire extinguisher in your home and teach each family member how to use it.
 If a fire is too large for you to extinguish, immediately get out of the house.